 In 2013, Bown inherited a squad that combined to win 14 games the previous two seasons combined and finished last in the North East Athletic Conference (NEAC).
 The Nittany Lions won a school-record 26 games that season, including 16 in a row.
 The season ended with the program’s only NEAC Championship and an appearance in the NCAA Division III Mid-Atlantic Regional Tournament.

 Prior to arriving at Penn State Harrisburg, Bown spent two years at Hershey High School.
 In 2012, the Trojans won their first ever Mid-Penn Conference championship and finished the season with a 22-2 record.

-Bown’s first collegiate job was at Shippensburg University from 2008-2010 as the team’s head assistant coach and pitching coach.
+Bown’s first collegiate job was at Shippensburg University from 2008-2010 as the team’s head assistant coach.
 In 2008, Shippensburg won the PSAC West, Atlantic Regional Championship, and made an appearance in the Division II World Series.
 Two players from that team were also drafted.

 Bown is a 2004 graduate of Ursinus College.
-In his senior year, he was an All-Conference Selection and made the Academic All-Conference Team.
+In his senior year, he was an All-Conference Pitcher and made the Academic All-Conference Team.
 He also holds the title of Strength and Conditioning Coach for all sports at Penn State Harrisburg and has his Certified Strength and Conditioning Specialist (CSCS) certificate.
-Bown resides in Palmyra with his wife Rachel and two sons, Braydon (9) and Nolan (7).
+Bownresides in Palmyra with his wife Rachel and two sons, Braydon and Nolan.